priscilla-araujo/priscilla-araujo/README.md

 ## ❤ Hi, I´m <strong>Priscilla Araujo!</strong>
-<h3>A developer in passionate frontend training from Brazil who currently lives in Portugal.</h3>
+<h3 align="left">A developer in passionate frontend training from Brazil who currently lives in Portugal.</h3>
 <h4>I am also a mother, wife, lawyer and full stack development student!
 I worked for six years as a lawyer in business demands.
 During the pandemic, with the help of my husband, who has been a programmer for 10 years, I met and fell in love with technology.
 From there I decided to start my journey as a developer.
 Currently course Analysis and Development of Systems.
 In addition to graduation I have already done several courses in the area.</h4>

 - 🌱 I’m currently learning **ReactJs, Javascript, CSS, HTML, Java, etc.**